ronin-rb/ronin-post_ex/README.md

   * {Ronin::PostEx::Dir} - allows reading the contents of directories.
   * {Ronin::PostEx::Command} - allows reading/writing to an running command.
 * Supports interacting with interactive shell commands.
+* Provides interactive command shells for interacting with systems.

 ## Examples